walterhiggins/ScriptCraft/docs/api.md

 To warn players when night is approaching...

     utils.at( "19:00", function() {

-        /* it's 7 in the evening so warn all players that night is coming ! */ utils.foreach( server.onlinePlayers, function(player){
+        utils.foreach( server.onlinePlayers, function(player){
             player.chat("The night is dark and full of terrors!");
         });

     }, self.world);

 String class extensions